HabanaAI/hccl_demo/README.md

 ## Build
 The Python wrapper builds and cleans the project.<br />
-Alternatively, runnning the 'make' command also builts the project.
+Alternatively, running the 'make' command also builds the project.
+By default, the demo is built with affinity configuration.

 ## Python wrapper arguments
     --nranks         - int, Number of ranks participating in the demo